 Movement

 Snakes are known for forming an S-shape as they move.
 As poet William Stafford put it, “When the snake decided to go straight, he didn’t get anywhere.”
-That’s amusing, but not entirely true because they can use specialized muscles and the scales on their belly to give them traction to move in a straight line, if they really, really want to.
+That’s amusing but not entirely true.
+They can use specialized muscles and the scales on their belly to give them traction to move in a straight line if they really, really want to.
 They have two other movements, too.

 Reproduction